TrueWarg/vorbild/README.md

-# Vorbild: File generation from templates
+# Vorbild: Generate files from templates

 Vorbild is a simple console app for generating files and their content from template sources specified by the user.